-Bonus schemes are only offered to selected groups of employees employed in specific businesses areas or units approved by the Board of Directors.
-Nordea pays bonuses linked to performance where both divisional bonus pools and individual allocations are explicitly based on defined performance measures.
-Divisional financial performance is measured as risk-adjusted profits, explicitly incorporating capital and funding costs, and adjust for multi-period revenue effects as well as minimum required profit.
-In the event of weak or negative overall Nordea Group result, bonus pools can be adjusted downwards at the discretion of the
+Bonus schemes are only offered to selected groups of employees in specific business areas or units approved by the Board of Directors.
+Nordea pays bonuses linked to performance, with both divisional bonus pools and individual allocations being explicitly based on defined performance measures.
+Divisional financial performance is measured as risk-adjusted profits, explicitly incorporating capital and funding costs, and is adjusted for multi-period revenue effects and minimum required profit.
+In the event of weak or negative overall results for the Nordea Group, bonus pools can be adjusted downwards at the discretion of the

-Inappropriate individual bonuses are prevented through both caps on the percentage of risk-adjusted profit that can be paid out as well as individual caps.
+Inappropriate individual bonuses are prevented through both caps on the percentage of risk-adjusted profit that can be paid out, as well as individual caps.
 Nordea has introduced deferral programmes for the staff in the risk analysis defined as Identified Staff.

-The Board of Directors decides on new or revised bonus schemes and outcome of divisional bonus pools on proposal by Board Remuneration Committee.
-GEM has responsibility for the implementation of the agreed bonus schemes.
-Nordea also applies a stringent process to ensure that compensation for individuals does not encourage excessive risk taking behaviour.
-To supplement the division level assessment, there is an approval process for significant bonuses to individuals, with the CEO’s approval required for bonuses exceeding a predetermined level.
+The Board of Directors decides on new or revised bonus schemes and the outcome of divisional bonus pools by proposal from BRC.
+GEM is responsible for the implementation of the agreed bonus schemes.
+Nordea also applies a stringent process to ensure that compensation for individuals does not encourage excessive risk-taking behaviour.
+To supplement the division-level assessment, there is an approval process for significant bonuses for individuals, with the CEO’s approval required for bonuses exceeding a predetermined level.